-The decision to place a loved one in a nursing home or other care facility is a heart-wrenching choice, though often it is the best alternative among many undesirable options.
-When we choose this route, we expect the facility will care for our loved one as well as we ourselves would do, and many nursing homes in fact offer excellent care.
-Sadly, however, this is not always the case, and at times, the most weak, frightened, and vulnerable become victims.
-When a loved one is neglected or abused by a care facility, we must deal not only with the recovery of our injured relative, but also our own guilt for having placed them in harm’s way.
-Further, we and the victim are often fearful of speaking out lest this act result in still more harm.
+The decision to place a loved one in a nursing home or other care facility is a heart-wrenching choice, though often it is the best alternative to many undesirable options.
+When we choose this route, we expect the facility will care for our loved one as well as we ourselves would do, and many nursing homes, in fact, offer excellent care.
+Sadly, however, this is not always the case, and at times, the weakest, frightened, and vulnerable become victims.
+When a loved one is neglected or abused by a care facility, we must deal not only with the recovery of our injured relative but also our own guilt for having placed them in harm’s way.
+Further, we and the victim are often fearful of speaking out lest this act results in still more harm.

 When Care Goes Wrong

 When care providers fail to meet an adequate standard of care and this results in injuries or the death of a loved one, Washington State law provides a means for holding the negligent caregiver accountable and compensating the victim or the victim’s family for their loss, pain, and suffering.
 Covered injuries may be physical, psychological, or material, and may manifest in any of the following ways:

 - Verbal abuse